 The Shetland Sheepdog is an outstanding companion dog with a delightful temperament.
 Gentle, loving,sensitive, loyal, very lively, intelligent and trainable.
 The Shetland Sheepdog is one of the smartest breeds, very willing to please and obey.
 These dogs are so smart that many fanciers consider them to have almost human intelligence.
 Loving, loyal and affectionate with its family, but suspicious with strangers, especially with children, but they will put up with a lot from children in the family.
 This breed needs people and must be raised in a home where he can have a lot of companionship.
 Scroll down the page to learn more about the Sheltie breed.

-PUPPIES AVAILABLE: Sorry we have no puppies available at this time.
+PUPPIES AVAILABLE: Sorry we are not breeding shelties at this time.
 Thank you for looking!

-ADULTS AVAILABLE: Sorry we have no adults available at this time.
+ADULTS AVAILABLE: Sorry our adults are all retired into their forever homes.
 Thank you for looking!

 When we have puppies available, we welcome your inquiries.
 Please supply us with some general information about yourself, your location, and whether you have owned a sheltie before.
 We would also like to know if you are interested in a show, performance or companion dog.
 This information will help us to respond to you with the most appropriate information.
 Thank you.